StaPH-B/docker-builds/build-files/krona/2.8.1/README.md

 # run Krona without preprocessing of the kraken output by Krakentools -- viral data will be considered "other root" but bacterial data will be visualized
 ktImportTaxonomy MYSAMPLE.kraken_output_report -o MYSAMPLE.krona.hmtl -tax taxonomy

-# run Krona with preprocessing of the kraken output by Krakentools in order to visualize viral data properly
+# run Krona with preprocessing of the kraken output by KrakenTools in order to visualize viral data properly
 python3 /KrakenTools/kreport2krona.py -r MYSAMPLE.kraken_output_report -o MYSAMPLE.krona
 ktImportText MYSAMPLE.krona -o MYSAMPLE.krona.html
 ```